 Shawsheen Image from the Greeley History Museum Archives

-But Shawsheen’s connection with Greeley didn’t end there.
-After returning to her people, she married Canalla, a chief of the Parianuche Ute people on the White River in northwestern Colorado.
+But Shawsheen’s connection with Greeley did not end there.
+After returning to her people, she married Canalla, a chief of the Parianuche Ute band on the White River in northwestern Colorado.

 Nathan Meeker, who founded Greeley in 1870, became the Indian Agent of the White River Agency in 1878.
-Ever ambitious, Meeker set out to civilize the Ute through agriculture and education and moved the agency headquarters to prime land by the river.
-Meeker, his wife and daughter and several other Greeley families began building a new settlement for themselves and the Ute in much the way he did in Greeley eight years before.
+Meeker set out to “civilize” the Ute people, which at the time, meant abandoning their ways of life and assimilating to European ideals.
+He imposed his ideas about agriculture, irrigation, and Western education, and moved the agency headquarters to prime land by the river.
+Meeker, his wife and daughter and several other Greeley families began building a new settlement for themselves and the Ute people in much the way he did in Greeley eight years before.

-This increasingly frustrated the Ute, and by the summer of 1879, as Meeker ordered the ploughing of the grassland where they grazed their prized horses, tempers flared, leading to altercations.
+This increasingly frustrated the nomadic Ute people, and by the summer of 1879, as Meeker ordered the ploughing of the grassland where they grazed and raced their prized horses, tempers flared, leading to altercations.
 Meeker asked for military aid which was sent from Fort Fred Steel in Wyoming.
-As Major Thornburgh, who commanded a small force, approached the agency, the Ute saw this as an invasion of their sovereignty and attacked, killing Thornburgh and many others.
+Major Thomas Thornburgh, who commanded a small force of about 200 men, approached the reservation border.
+According to the Treaty signed with the US government, crossing the border counted as an invasion and an attack on the Ute people.
+Major Thornburgh illegally advanced his cavalry onto the Ute Reservation.
+The Ute people responded to this act of war and attacked, killing Thornburgh and many others.

 The violence soon turned to the agency where Meeker and a number of other Greeley men were killed.
-Meeker’s wife, Arvilla, daughter Josephine, and Mrs. Price and her children were taken captive and held for 23 days.
-News of the violence and captives became international news.
+Meeker’s wife, Arvilla, daughter Josephine, and Mrs. Flora Price and her children were taken captive and held for 23 days.
+Word of the violence and captives became international news.

-Shawsheen was with Canalla’s band when this occurred, and left with them to go to the mountains south of the White River.
+Shawsheen was with the Parianuche band when this occurred and travelled with them to go to the mountains south of the White River.
 In the days that followed, many in the band wanted to kill the Meeker women and Mrs. Price, but Shawsheen intervened—perhaps owing to her own experience of captivity.
 She looked after the women and children and forcefully advocated for their release.
 Finally, through her advocacy, they were released and the incident was over.
 Josephine Meeker would later write in her account of the event that “we all owe our lives to the sister of Chief Ouray.”

-Sadly, the Meeker Incident led to removal of the Ute from most of the Western Slope to their current reservations in southern Colorado and eastern Utah.
+Sadly, the Meeker Incident fed into a common belief in Colorado that “the Ute must Go!”
+It led to the forcible and violent removal of the Ute people from most of the Western Slope to their current reservations in southern Colorado and eastern Utah.

-Visit the Greeley History Museum, 714 8th Street, Greeley to learn more about Shawsheen and Greeley’s past.
+Visit the Greeley History Museum, 714 8th Street, Greeley or explore the virtual tour of the Meeker House on the museum’s website to learn more about Shawsheen and Greeley’s past.

 Information: 970-350-9220